jkyle/protonic/README.md

 ## Overview

 Protonic is a (very) simple (framework agnostic) library for managing state through streams.
 By itself, Protonic isn't much of a framework, but _is_ designed to work with a simple one-way data flow pattern that we'll describe here.
+(This pattern isn't anything new, but for the sake of this document and this particular flavor of the pattern we'll call it the Protonic Pattern.)

 ## One-Way Data Flow